Whyzanet/WhyzaGC/README.md

 This is not a problem on the ESP32 where the radmon.org function ( and the functions it calls ) is pinned to CPU0 while the default CPU1 is free to carry out other tasks such as not missing the grabbing of the next line of serial data from the MightyOhm ;)

-The other difference between the ESP8266 and the ESP32 code is that the ESP32 Neopixel will flash green for a successful radmon.org update attempt, and flash red for an unsuccessful update attempt.
+The other difference between the ESP8266 and the ESP32 code is that the ESP32 Neopixel will flash red once when starting the radmon.org update and then flash green for a successful update attempt, and flash red for an unsuccessful update attempt.

 The other hardware consideration is that I can confirm that OLED screen burn in does occur with the default contrast and use over 1000 hours as noted on the Adafruit site, resulting in a contrast deviation as the datasheet explains it.
 As such I have now set the contrast to a minimum to preserve the screen.
 This setting is near the top of the ino file if you desire to change it.
 A screen with contrast deviation from burn in will always be not as bright ( or white as in this case ) as a new screen, with the same settings.
 The color temperature is different and the whole screen is affected.
 You can increase the contrast of a burnt screen to somewhat compensate, but this may make the problem worse depending on your setting and will not change the color temperature.